-The UNCW Honors College will host the lecture, "The Invisible Gorilla: What We See and What We Miss” by Dr. Daniel Simons, Tuesday, February 18, 2014, at 7:00 p.m. in the Burney Center Ballroom on the campus of the University of North Carolina Wilmington.
+The UNCW Honors College will host the lecture, "The Wild Life of Our Bodies" by Rob Dunn, Wednesday, March 15, 2017, at 7:00 p.m. in the Warwick Ballroom on the campus of the University of North Carolina Wilmington.
 The lecture will be followed by a question and answer session and book-signing.
 This event is free and open to the public.
 No tickets are required.

-Past speakers for the Honors College have included: Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
-Wilson, Dr. Sarah Boysen, Mr. Seth Kramer and Dr. David Harrison, Mr. David Quammen, Mr. Natr Faxon and Mr. Jim Rash, Mr. Paul Loeb, Dr. Paul Zubrin, Dr. Mark Plotkin, Dr. Michael Ruse, Dr. Maeve Leakey, Mr. Charles Mann, and Mr. Ralph Nader.
+Past speakers for the Honors College have included: Ms. Cathy Day, Dr. Neil Shubin, Dr. Dan Simons, Ms. Minnie Jean Brown Trickey, Dr. Kenneth Miller, Mr. Richard Leakey, Dr. E.O.
+Wilson, Dr. Sarah Boysen, Mr. Seth Kramer and Dr. David Harrison, Mr. David Quammen, Mr. Nat Faxon and Mr. Jim Rash, Mr. Paul Loeb, Dr. Paul Zubrin, Dr. Mark Plotkin, Dr. Michael Ruse, Dr. Maeve Leakey, Mr. Charles Mann, and Mr. Ralph Nader.

 Back to "Events"